Advice for keeping your sanity on a long-haul flight with small kids

 Now let’s assume you haven’t heeded any of my previous advice.
 You’re flying during the day, you don’t have a spare seat between you and you’re flying a cheapy airline that’s not handing out kid’s packs.
 It’s still not the end of the world (though seriously, read my strategies).

-Here are 5 things NOT to pack for your kids– despite any myths you may have heard to the contrary!
+Here are 5 things NOT to pack for your toddlers– despite any myths you may have heard to the contrary!

 I can’t stand this shit sticking under my fingernails at home, why on earth would I want to clean it up on a plane?
 If it doesn’t end up stuck to your chair or ground into the carpet you can be sure it’s been inserted into a child’s ear, clumps of it shoved down t-shirts, every other food scrap and bit of fluff floating around your living space will attach itself for dear life and whatever is left is being inconspicuously eaten by the baby.